 What happens if my bins haven't been collected?

 - The time your bin is collected can vary.
 You should, therefore, only report if your bin has not been collected after 5pm on your collection day.

 - Before reporting a missed bin it's useful to check if there are any reported

 bin collection changes.

 - Once you've reported a missed bin we'll let you know whether you need to leave your bin out for collection or what to do next.

 How do I request a new bin, get FREE compostable bags and which bins am I entitled to?

-We don't charge for household bins unless they're for a new build property, where the builder or developer is responsible for covering the initial cost of the new suite of bins. find out how to request a new bin, report problems with your bin or get additional FREE compostable bags for your kitchen caddy.
+We don't charge for household bins unless they're for a new build property, where the builder or developer is responsible for covering the initial cost of the new suite of bins.
+Find out how to request a new bin, report problems with your bin or get additional FREE compostable bags for your food waste that you can use in your kitchen caddy.